-Theresa Kaiser is a Project Manager working at adelphi in the topic areas vulnerability, adaptation to climate change and urban climate resilience.
+Theresa Kaiser is a Advisor working at adelphi in the topic areas vulnerability, adaptation to climate change and urban climate resilience.
 The focus of her work is on the development of methods for monitoring urban climate resilience and approaches for impact evaluation of adaptation measures.

 Theresa Kaiser has extensive knowledge of the German adaptation policy and is experienced with policy and strategy evaluation.
 She develops concepts and methods for the assessment of progress in climate change adaptation.
 In the field of disaster risk reduction she identifies and analyses need for action and derives recommendations for political actors.